-Besides the Annual Reports to Shareholders, public companies in some countries must publish quarterly and annually another report that is more comprehensive and more detailed than than report to shareholders.
-The primary audience for thsese additional reports includes regulatory bodies and tax authorities.
+Besides the Annual Reports to Shareholders, public companies in some countries must publish quarterly and annually another report with more detail that is more comprehensive than the Annual Report to Shareholders.
+The primary audience for these additional reports includes regulatory bodies and tax authorities.

-the United States, reporting requirements are mandated by the Securities and Exchange Commission, whose self-described mission is "to protect investors, maintain fair, orderly, and efficient markets, and facilitate capital formation."
+the United States, the Securities and Exchange Commission, describes its mission as follows: "To protect investors, maintain fair, orderly, and efficient markets, and facilitate capital formation."

-The SEC requires publicly held companies to produce and send the Annual Report to Shareholders before annual meetings, but the SEC also quarterly and annual reports on SEC Form 10-K,, within 90 days of the end of the reporting period.
+The SEC requires public companies to produce and send the Annual Report to Shareholders before annual meetings, but the SEC also quarterly and yearly reports on SEC Form 10-K, within 90 days of the end of the reporting period.
 In SEC terminology, the shorter term "Annual Report" refers to the Form 10-K report.

 - United Kingdom reporting requirements are the responsibility of the Financial Reporting Review Panel (FRRP), a subsidiary of the United Kingdom's Financial Reporting Council (FRC).
-The FRRP's self-described mission "...to ensure that the provision of financial information by public and large private companies complies with relevant accounting requirements such as the Companies Act 1985."
+The FRRP describes its mission "...to ensure that the provision of financial information by public and large private companies complies with relevant accounting requirements such as the Companies Act 1985."

-The FRRP requires public companies to send an annual report to shareholders, as described above, including at a minimum (1) A Balance sheet, (2) Profit and loss summary (Income statement), (3) notes on the financial statement, and (4) a Director's report.
+The FRRP requires public companies to send an annual report to shareholders, including at a minimum (1) A Balance sheet, (2) Profit and loss summary (Income statement), (3) notes on the financial statement, and (4) a Director's report.

-Public companies in the UK must also file a more detailed and comprehensive report, most often delivered as Form AR01, the Annual Return.
-The Annual Return must be filed each year with the registrar of companies (Companies House) within 28 days of the company's anniversary of incorporation.
+Public companies in the UK must also file a comprehensive report, with more detail, usually as Form AR01, the Annual Return.
+They must submit the Annual Return each year with the registrar of companies (Companies House) within 28 days of the company's anniversary of incorporation.

-- Public companies that trade on the country's exchanges must send an annual report to shareholders before annual meetings, as described above, but these companies must also file a more detailed and comprehensive report, usually delivered as an Annual Information Form (AIF).
-Most AIF Issuers are required to file their annual information forms within 90 days of year-end.
+- Public companies that trade on the country's exchanges must send an annual report to shareholders before yearly meetings, but these companies must also file a more comprehensive report with more detail, usually as Annual Information Form (AIF).
+Most AIF Issuers must submit their annual information forms within 90 days of year-end.